 Finishing touches such as the Big Ben rocket sculpture in the lobby and tables emblazoned with cockney rhyming slang in the restaurant add a quirky charm to this new opening, while the price point (rooms start at a reasonable £190 per night) is a refreshing addition to the London hotel scene.

 Carnival is the theme of this new Southbank opening but done in the most stylish way possible.
-The Munich-based hotel group will be one of the first London openings of the year and subscribes to an idea of ‘lean luxury’.
-We’re not sure how that works with the carnival theme but if the first-look pictures are anything to go by, we’re into it.
+The Munich-based hotel group will be reopening soon and subscribes to an idea of ‘lean luxury’.
+We’re not sure how that works with the carnival theme but if the pictures are anything to go by, we’re into it.

-Autumn 2020 will see the opening of one of London’s most anticipated hotels, the Pan Pacific.
-Located in the One Bishopsgate Plaza we’re sure it will become a favourite with high flying business people looking to bed down in The City.
+Initial plans for this exciting new openings had Autumn 2020 as the launch date but sadly that’s been pushed back to early 2021.
+Without a doubt one of London’s most anticipated hotels, the Pan Pacific, located in the One Bishopsgate Plaza, is sure to become a favourite with high flying business people looking to bed down in The City.

 It’s the hotel group’s first European outpost boasting 237 guest rooms and suites designed by Yabu Pushelberg, a spa and a lap pool with epic views.
 Its jewel in the crown?
 The hotel’s Signature Suite on the 18th floor with views overlooking of one of London’s most iconic buildings, The Gherkin.